grro/pi_lightsensor_webthing/README.md

 After this installation you may start the webthing http endpoint inside your python code or via command line using
 ```
-sudo lightsensor --command listen --port 9122 --gpio 13
+sudo lightsensor --command listen --port 9122
 ```
-Here, the webthing API will be bind to the local port 9122 and be connected to the light sensor digital pin using gpio 13
+Here, the webthing API will be bind to the local port 9122

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
 By doing this the webthing service will be started automatically on boot.
 Starting the server manually using the *listen* command is no longer necessary.
 ```
-sudo lightsensor --command register --port 9122 --gpio 13
+sudo lightsensor --command register --port 9122
 ```